camilo-v/Publications/README.md

 ## License

-The software in this repository is available under the LICENSE_TYPE_GOES_HERE.
-See the LICENSE file for more information.
+The software in this repository is available under the MIT License (MIT).
+See the [LICENSE file](https://github.com/camilo-v/Bioinformatics/blob/master/LICENSE.md) for more information.